-There is no better place to go for the best explanation of sea foam but to the National Oceanic and Atmospheric Administration (NOAA).
+There is no better place to go for the best explanation of sea foam than the National Oceanic and Atmospheric Administration (NOAA).
 As explained, "saltwater contains dissolved salts, proteins, fats, dead algae, detergents, and other pollutants, and a bunch of other bits and pieces of organic and artificial matter."

 When all this matter is churned up in the ocean, "agitated by wind and waves," sea foam forms.
-During storms, sea foam is pushed towards the shores by the powerful winds and waves.
-Popular Science has an interesting article, inclusive of pictures, that shows sea foam occurrences, from around the globe.
-Notice the picture showing how sea foam blanketed a Scottish town in 2012.
+During storms, sea foam is pushed toward the shores by powerful winds and waves.
+This article shows sea foam occurrences from around the globe.

 As NOAA points out, "algal blooms are one common source of thick sea foams."
 We're all familiar with these blooms along our Southwest Florida coasts.
 It has been plaguing our shorelines since late 2017.
 The frothy and intriguing foam made the 10 News in late 2018, warning not to stay away from playing in it.